olinastath/receiptify/README.md

 # Receiptify

-Web application inspired by https://www.instagram.com/albumreceipts/.
+Web application inspired by [@/albumreceipts on Instagram](https://www.instagram.com/albumreceipts/).
 Generates receipts that list out a user's top tracks in the past month, 6 months, and all time.

 This application was originally developed by [Michelle Liu](https://michellexliu.github.io/) but I tweaked it to add a filtering option to hide artists or albums.